 - Start with a content layout for the page and modify it.
 Click the Templates tab and click any template to insert it.

 Choose a different template type in the Group field for more choices.
 See this article on layout templates for more information.

 - Add one or more prebuilt row layouts and modify them.
 Click the Rows tab, in the Group field select Prebuilt rows, then choose a category and drag your selection into the layout.
 See this article on prebuilt rows.

 - Design your content from scratch by dragging individual modules into the content area.
 Click the Modules tab and drag a module into the layout.
-See descriptions of each module and see the next section for more information about designing layout structrure.

 After you or your clients open a page for editing, there's a great quick-start video that you can access by clicking the down arrow in the Beaver Builder admin bar and then in the Tools menu click Help.